We have a sales process but our sales team is still “winging it” on big deals

 Conclusion

-It doesn’t matter how many months, how many millions of dollars or how many communication plans you roll out.
-Your sales process documentation will become a stale artefact with most of that investment wasting away if you don’t address the fundamental problems
+It doesn’t matter how many months, how many millions of dollars, or how many communication plans you roll out.
+Your sales process documentation will become a stale artifact, with most of that investment wasted if you don’t address the fundamental problems.

-• The documentation will never be used if it doesn’t live inside the workflow of the sales team’s daily activities.
+• The documentation will never be used if it doesn’t live inside the sales team’s daily activities workflow.
 Instructions and content need to be served up in context and in an engaging way for Gen Y&Z

-• Need to define best practices for HOW to do WHAT needs to be done.
+• Need to define best practices for HOW to do WHAT.
 Sales process documents tend to focus only on the what and leave out the methodology – the HOW.

 For these reasons, we are building SalesGRID as an intuitive companion for Salesforce.
 The product uniquely integrates a detailed process map with your sales content system.